Approx. Time Difference

 Read carefully the following description of the current crime situation and follow suggested tips on personal security:

-- One tactic of organized gangs is to target individuals observed withdrawing money from ATMs or exiting banks after making a withdraw.
+- One tactic of organized gangs is to target individuals observed withdrawing money from ATMs or exiting banks after making a withdrawal.
 These gangs frequently operate in teams and are armed.

-- Caution is advised with regard to nighttime travel through more rural areas and satellite cities due to reported incidents of roadside robberies that randomly target passing vehicles.
+- Do not travel at night through more rural areas and satellite cities.
+Roadside robberies randomly target passing vehicles.

 - Practice good safety precautions and avoid putting yourself in an uncomfortable or unsafe situation.